 The Associate of Applied Science degree in Digital Arts is a union of traditional art methods and technology.
-This degree emphasizes the elements of good design and art theory while teaching the latest in creative software applications.
-Platforms taught include an extensive range of Adobe products and those applications previously known as Macromedia.
+This program emphasizes the elements of good design and art theory while teaching the latest in creative software applications.
+Applications taught include Photoshop, Illustrator, In Design, QuarkXPress, Premiere, After Effects, Director, Flash, and Dreamweaver.
 The Digital Arts program also couples website design with print media design, preparing students for the diverse needs of the media industry.
 Emphasis is placed on the creation of a strong portfolio that can enhance students' ability to obtain employment in this fast-paced and growing field.
 A strong appreciation for art and a fascination with technology are prerequisites to success in the Digital Arts program.

-- Identify and solve problems professionally in areas of media and print production and project management. - Develop an understanding of and proficiency in industry-standard software. - Develop and present a professional portfolio. - Design and create websites. - Animate characters and texts. - Communicate effectively both orally and in writing. - Demonstrate professionalism in both dress and demeanor.

-• Demonstrate an understanding of the principles of drawing and illustrating as it relates to digital media.
+- Identify and solve problems professionally in areas of media and print production and project management. - Develop an understanding of and proficiency in industry-standard software. - Design and present a professional portfolio or website portfolio. - Design and create websites. - · Animate characters and texts. - Demonstrate effective visual communication through the development of advertising and promotional materials. - Demonstrate an understanding of the principles of drawing and illustrating as they relate to digital media.

-In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 77 credits.
+In addition to the 25 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 62 credits.

-Digital Arts Core Courses (40 Credits):
+Digital Arts Core Courses - 37 credits

-0 •

-ART100 Drawing and Illustration
+Drawing and Illustration

-ART205 Art History
+Art History

-BUS250 Advertising

-COM230 Desktop Publishing I
+Desktop Publishing I

-GRP105 Elements of Graphic Design
+Elements of Graphic Design

-GRP250 Print Production

-INT299 Associate Degree Internship

-MIP115 Digital Image Editing
+Digital Image Editing

-MIP215 Multimedia
+Vector Graphics

+Color Theory

-MIP245 Web Design I
+Web Design I

-MIP301 Animation I
+Animation I

-MIP345 Web Design II
+Web Design II

-MIP365 Portfolio Development
+Portfolio Development

+Associate Degree Internship

-STS300 Job Pursuit Seminar
+Job Pursuit Seminar